LightningDarkMatter/Head_or_Tails/README.md

-# Rondomisation and Python lists
+# Randomisation and Python lists

 ## Heads or Tails
     Date: 2022-06-28